 Data obtained were analyzed through multiple linear regression through several stages.
-The first stage was to test the classic assumption through normality test, multicollinearity test, autocorrelation test, and heteroscedasticity test.
+The first stage was to test the classic assumption through multicollinearity autocorrelation normality test. test, test. and heteroscedasticity test.
 Normality test was done using Kolmogorov Smirnov, chi-square, or visually through P-Plot.
-Autocorrelation test was carried out with the Durbin-Watson test (DW test) and multicollinearity test was done using Variance Inflation Factors (VIF).
+Autocorrelation test was carried out with the Durbin-Watson test (DW test) and multi-collinearity test was done using Variance Inflation Factors (VIF).
 Heteroscedasticity test was carried out using scatter-plot charts.
 Once fulfilled, multiple regression analysis and t-test were carried out, and the coefficient of determination was determined.
 This study had a significance level (α) at the level of 5%.
 The analysis in this study used multiple linear analysis with the help of SPSS 24 application.